EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    Selected regions on the intensity and FRET efficiency traces for the example trace shown above

+After categorization of all traces, we continued with plotting the FRET efficiencies for each dye pair on the origami structure, and extracted the dynamic information of the system with the following results.

 ..  _automatic_3c:
 Automatic data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~